Your hiking gear is crucial for any of your hiking experiences in nature!

 The former can help you out in a variety of situations, from setting up your tent to battling your way through the overgrown terrain.

-Modern multi-tools have lots of exciting features in addition to the traditional knives, such as can and bottle openers, a screwdriver, and scissors.
+New multi-tools have lots of exciting features in addition to traditional knives, such as can and bottle openers, a screwdriver, and scissors.

 A GPS is the modern hiker’s alternative to carrying the more traditional compass.
 This can help you find your way to any location.